franciscop/umbrella/jquery.md

 $(.myclass).nodes[n].style.display = 'none';
 ```

-if you have to apply to all elements returned by umbrella, you can use umbrealla's `.each()` to apply to every node
+if you have to apply to all elements returned by UmbrellaJS, you can use umbrella's `.each()` to apply to every node

 ```js
 // jQuery